 It is a kind of field of all possible expansions (very first state only), where all possible

-= ranging all over space
+= ranging all over spacetime

 + +